zhouzhouthezhou/KingPong/README.md

 Access using https://king-pong-csci3308.herokuapp.com/ your favorite web browser and wait for a friend (or foe) to join.

-Expirimental N-gon implementation can be found in the ``ngondev`` branch.
+Experimental N-gon implementation can be found in the ``ngondev`` branch.

 # Resources Referenced/Used for This Game